- Trip Code: ATH381

 - Community support by helping the local people be aware of health conditions.

-Our Gorkha Health post Volunteer Program mobilizes medical personnel and health experts to the remote area where the government is unable to provide formal health care.
+Our Gorkha Health post Volunteer Program (GHVP) mobilizes medical personnel and health experts to the remote area where the government is unable to provide formal health care.
 With health infrastructure alack, many people in rural villages are required to travel impossible distances just to receive basic medical attention.
 Further, superstition and orthodox methods of treatment is persistent in remote villages.
 Witchdoctors and shamans are revered as all-cures because there is no access to modern medicine.

 Our work is particularly focused on water, sanitation and hygiene (WASH), as well as nutrition and immunizations targeted at women and children and exposure of rural Nepali people to modern medicine.
 In addition to volunteers, we are seeking supporters and contributors to establish a health post in the Manbu Village, about 6hrs from Arupokhari by road.
 We plan to construct an advanced facility, fully equipped and staffed, which would serve more than 3,000 locals from thirty different villages.